 Magnus died on the Exiles first mission, and eventually his body was returned home to Rogue and Magneto.
 They were shocked, and at first Magneto would not believe that the charred remains were his son.
 However, Rogue confirmed it was their boy, and showed Magneto the note left by the Exiles telling them that their son had died a hero.
 Magneto and Rogue quickly arranged a funeral for their dead son.

 In this reality, Rogue is known as Anne Marie Rankin and was a student of Professor X. She can fit into anyone's attitude by means of imitating their traits.
 Professor X stated that she might play a good role in human social behavior.
 When Jean Grey is killed and her body is found, Anna Marie is contacted to help a detective find out who murdered Jean Grey.
-In the end, it is revealed that Jean Grey had posed as Anna, dying her hair, and that dead body belonged to Anna, murdered by Jean.
+In the end, it is revealed that Jean Grey had posed as Anna, dying her hair, and that the dead body was actually Anna, murdered by Jean.

 Earth by the Marker